hashicorp/vault/website/source/docs/config/index.html.md

   * `address` (optional) - The address to bind to for listening.
 This defaults to "127.0.0.1:8200".

+  * `cluster_address` (optional) - The address to bind to for cluster server-to-server requests.
+This defaults to one port higher than the value of `address`, so with the default value of `address`, this would be "127.0.0.1:8201".

   * `tls_disable` (optional) - If true, then TLS will be disabled.
       This will parse as boolean value, and can be set to "0", "no", "false", "1", "yes", or "true".
 This is an opt-in; Vault assumes